hyperledger/iroha-2-docs/src/guide/advanced/triggers.md

 ]
 ```

+### 2. Register a trigger

-We want a smartcontract that transfers some `tea` from
+We want a smart contract that transfers some `tea` from
 `mad_hatter@wonderland` to `alice@wonderland` when her tea reduces by a
 single cup.

 For that we need to register a trigger.
-The boilerplate is straightforward
+The boilerplate is straightforward:

 ```rust
 let id = TriggerId::new(Name::new("refresh_tea"));